 About Mary Pender Greene, LCSW-R, CGP: Ms. Pender Greene is a psychotherapist, career coach, and relationship expert with over 20 years of experience guiding clients through professional and personal challenges.
 She specializes in relationship management, career development, and corporate leadership strategies.
 Ms. Pender Greene hosts numerous workshops that focus on such topics as achieving one’s full professional potential, changing careers, building new skills after being fired or downsized, maintaining effective relationships, and developing leadership skills both in and outside of the office.
 She is also the author of Creative Mentorship and Career Building Strategies: How to Build your Virtual Personal Board of Directors.
+Mary Pender Greene was compensated to participate in this interview.

 [OnlineMSWPrograms.com] What are the primary causes of long-term unemployment?
 What are the primary barriers that prevent long-term unemployed individuals from finding jobs?
 Is it a matter of skill deterioration, or a lack of confidence?
 How does the emotional impact of unemployment (ex. depression, discouragement, anxiety) affect a person’s ability to find a job?